 After 30–90 days of successful operation in Exchange Online:

-- • Verify all mailboxes migrated
+- Verify all mailboxes migrated

-- • Remove hybrid configuration
+- Remove hybrid configuration

-- • Uninstall Exchange servers
+- Uninstall Exchange servers

-- • Update DNS records
+- Update all DNS records

 Common Issues and Solutions